Small Claims Court Case Types

 The action is generally filed in the County and Precinct where the defendants reside (where they live) or where location where the Defendants contracted themselves to perform.
 (Texas Government Code Section 28.011).

 Who is the judge in a Small Claims Court case?

 Small claims cases in Montague County are heard in front of the justice of the peace for Montague County.

 Can I appeal my case?

-The plaintiff’s demand for money cannot exceed $10,000.
+A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 You cannot seek injunctive relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This type of relief would be injunctive relief.

 Montague County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Nocona

 This courthouse is located at:P O Box 564 Nocona, TX 76255-0564